ABOUT E2

 Interested in learning more?
 Want to help us advance our climate and clean energy goals in the Pacific Northwest?

-Reach out to Advocate Zach Amittay at to start receiving updates on E2’s work in your area – including attending upcoming regional events, participating in our advocacy campaigns, receiving our email newsletters, and more!
+Reach out to Mountain West Advocate Susan Nedell to begin receiving updates about supporting E2’s policy efforts in your area – including attending upcoming events, participating in advocacy campaigns, receiving our email newsletters, and more!